Skip to main content

 Flower Description

-Yellow; four-petaled; bolting only—harvest before loosening
+Yellow; four-petaled; borne only on bolting plants; harvest precedes loosening

 Foliage Description

-Blue-green; large wrapper leaves 12-18 inches; surrounding orange curd
+Blue-green; large wrapper leaves 12-18 inches (30-45 cm); surrounding the orange curd; deciduous

 Growing Conditions